 In most states, if the injured person’s medical bills were paid by MedPay (or other insurance) and the injured person then received a settlement or judgment against the driver who negligently injured him that included a payment equal to the total of the medical bills, the injured person is required to reimburse the MedPay insurance carrier out of those proceeds for the amount of the MedPay payment.
 This right of reimbursement is known as the right of subrogation, as skilled Abingdon Virginia car accident lawyers trust.
 However, Virginia and some other states have enacted what are called anti-subrogation laws.
 Under those laws, the MedPay insurance company has no right of reimbursement.

-Thanks to our friends and contributors from The Law Offices of Mark T. Hurt for their insight into car accident cases.
+Thanks to our friends from The Law Offices of Mark T. Hurt for their insight into car accident cases.